 Sit in the chair with a towel folded in your lap.
 Place the kitten face down on your lap.
 You can wrap it in the towel to make sure the kitten stays warm while it eats.

 Without raising the kitten's head, place the nipple in its mouth.
 The kitten should instinctively start sucking right away.
-Continue to feed the kitten until the bottle is empty or it pulls away.
+Continue to feed the kitten until it pulls away.

 Burp the Kitten